cosmicjs/docs/docs/graphql-api/README.md

 # Cosmic JS GraphQL API

 Welcome to the Cosmic JS GraphQL documentation.
-Learn about all of the features and methods to perform `queries` and `mutations` on your Bucket content.
+Learn about all of the features and methods to perform `queries` and `mutations`.

-The API is fully CRUD capable, allowing you to perform Create, Read, Update, and Delete requests to your Cosmic JS Buckets.

 ::: tip Quick Tip
 For a quick reference to get content from your Bucket, click the "Developer Tools" button found on select pages in your [Bucket Dashboard ](https://app.cosmicjs.com/login).